 Ross University School of Veterinary Medicine (RUSVM) - Early Assurance Program

 4+4 Linkage Program and Early Assurance Program

 4+4 Linkage Program

 Interested freshman applicants to the University must apply to Duquesne University (both academic major program and the PMHPP) and LECOM by April 1* of the application year.
-Students admitted to this program are not required to take the MCAT before matriculating to LECOM.
+This linkage is for the osteopathic medicine program only.

 - Students must apply to LECOM via their on-line portal at https://portal.lecom.edu/ics

 - When students apply to Duquesne, they must select an academic major and check both the PMHPP and the LECOM Linkage boxes on the Duquesne Admission Application.

 LECOM will contact the applicants they select to interview on a time scheduled determined by LECOM, but generally before the summer before matriculation to Duquesne.

 - LECOM will make provisional acceptance decisions after the interview process is complete.

 - Students will have their choice of campuses: Erie (PA), Greensburg (PA) , Elmira (NY) or Bradenton (FL)